 “Have nothing to do with this man!
 He is bad news!” she pleaded with him.

-“Pontius,” his wife cried out.
-He paused for a moment then turned and went with the guard outside where the Jewish leaders were standing.
+He paused for a moment then turned and went with the guard to where the Jews were gathered.

 “That man is a thief and a murderer!
 You want me to release him?”

 Pilate stared at Jesus shaking his head in disbelief.

 “Take the prisoner and have him scourged,” commanded Pilate.